CSc-71010-Spring-2025/Syllabus/README.md

 You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly, since all class material will be posted there.
 Please make sure you have configured Bb to use your *CUNY email address*.
 You are responsible for any email the instructors might send there.

-## Computer Science Facilities & Labs

-All computer science students can use any of the general-purpose labs throughout Hunter College.
-In addition, computer science majors and students enrolled in CSCI courses can an obtain an account on the Computer Science Department Network.
-More information can be found on the [Computer Science Department's website](http://www.hunter.cuny.edu/csci/about-cs/computer-science-facilities-labs).

 ## Counseling & Wellness Services

-Counseling & Wellness Services (CWS) provides mental health, health and wellness services aimed at enhancing students' quality of life and maximizing personal and academic growth and development.
-More information can be found on the [Counseling & Wellness Services website](http://www.hunter.cuny.edu/studentservices/counseling-and-wellness).
+The Wellness Center Student Counseling Services offers short-term individual and group counseling and psychotherapy, couples counseling, consultation and referral services, and a variety of programs and workshops relevant to graduate student life.
+More information can be found on the [Counseling Services website](https://www.gc.cuny.edu/Prospective-Current-Students/Student-Life/Health-Wellness/Counseling-Services).

 ## Special Needs